JohnKorreckk/JohnKorreckk/README.md

 # 👋 Hi, I'm John Korreck!

-I'm a **junior at Michigan State University** majoring in **Computer Science** with a passion for solving problems and building scalable software.
+I'm a **senior at Michigan State University** majoring in **Computer Science** with a passion for solving problems and building scalable software.

 ## 🌱 What I'm Learning
 - **Backend development**: Developing scalable APIs and backend frameworks to tackle tough problems.